Kiev (brand): Lenses

-Some of those lenses are the same as Soviet m39 lenses for Zorki/FED rangefinders, but there are some exceptions.
+Some Kiev lenses are the same as Soviet m39 lenses for Zorki/FED rangefinders, but there are some exceptions.

 Orion-15 is a very rare lens in Contax/Kiev mount.
 Unlike the Leica screw mount version of the same lens, this one is not rangefinder coupled.

 There are multiple versions of Jupiter-8 lens available in Contax/Kiev mount.
-The -M version of the lens has click stops on aperture ring and the -NB version uses the external bayonet - it was introduced with Kiev 5, which doesn't have the internal one.
-The usual Jupiter-8 is the same lens than in m39.
+The -M version of the lens has click stops on aperture ring and the -NB version uses the external bayonet – it was introduced with Kiev 5, which does not have the internal one.
+The usual Jupiter-8 is the same lens than in M39.

 Helios-94 has the external bayonet and was available as a kit lens on Kiev 5.
-Not a lot of information can be found online about this lens, but it seems that it can't be mounted on older Kiev rangefinders - the focus scale of internal bayonet prevents that.
-There is some evidence online about people successfully modifying the original Contax/Kiev mount to accept this lens.
+Not a lot of information can be found online about this lens, but it seems that it cannot be mounted on older Kiev rangefinders – the focus scale of internal bayonet prevents that.

 Helios-103 is exclusively available in Contax/Kiev mount.
 It has the internal bayonet and was a kit lens on Kiev-4(A)M. The lens usually surpasses Jupiter-8 variants in reviews.
 It has greater resolution than Jupiter-8 lenses and it is also faster.